 Make no mistake – if you got the chance to go inside, do so.
 It is one of the main tourist attractions in the city.
 But if there are long queues or you are on a tight schedule, you might want to go somewhere else, even if your Moscow city guide tells you differently.

 4. GUM and TSUM

-A good place to go after your tour around Red Square and Kremlin is the world famous shopping mall GUM.
-It will be crowded (especially around Christmas), but if you actually plan to shop, you shouldn’t worry.
+A good place to go after your tour around Red Square and Kremlin is the world-famous shopping mall GUM.
+It will be crowded (especially on Weekends and national holidays), but if you actually plan to shop, you shouldn’t worry.
 Most tourists just come to see the actual building (which is quite impressive) – the shops themselves are mostly empty.
 I have to admit, though, that the three-tiered shopping mall is nowadays lacking truly unique Russian shops.

 The heydays of the shopping mall during the communist area, when it was virtually the only place in the whole of Russia where you could always find full shelves, is long past.
 Now it’s just another luxury mall – in a very nice building admittedly!
 In winter it will be richly decorated!

 5. Bolshoi Theater

 When you come to Moscow, you should really consider going to the Bolshoi Theater.
 But don’t go to visit the building (I think you can do that during the day), instead reserve tickets for a performance.
 Opera or ballet – the house is world-renowned for both.
 Tickets will be slightly expensive when you try to book them through your concierge since foreigners will pay a way higher price than resident citizens.